Meet Our Directors

 A native of Roswell, GA, Phoebe started at the MJCCA as a camp counselor for Camp Isidore Alterman in 2006.
 She continued to work at the JCC while she completed her undergraduate degree at Agnes Scott College, where she graduated in 2010 with a BA in Sociology/Anthropology.
 Phoebe joined the Day Camps team full time in 2013 and feels very fortunate to be a part of the wonderful camp family.
 She currently lives in Buckhead and loves to read, watch CNN, and travel to new places!

 Abby was born and raised in Baltimore, MD.
 She graduated with a BS in Communications and Rhetorical Studies from Syracuse University.
 After graduation, Abby spent three years at the Roth Family Jewish Community Center of Orlando, running all of their programming for children in kindergarten through tenth grade, including their afterschool and camp programs.
 She moved to Atlanta in 2014 and joined the MJCCA as Club J Director, a position she held for two years.
-Abby is excited for her second year as the Camp Isidore Alterman Director.
+Abby is excited for her third year as the Camp Isidore Alterman Director.

 Ilana began her professional journey at the Metairie JCC (in Louisiana) as the Assistant Day Camp Director.
 Ilana’s tenure was cut short due to Hurricane Katrina, but it brought her to Atlanta, where she began working as the Assistant Camp Director for Camp Judaea from 2005-2009.
 Ilana then joined the MJCCA, where she directed Barbara & Sanford Orkin Camp Chai for two summers.
 An integral member of the MJCCA Day Camps staff, Ilana looks forward to continually enhancing the programs and options for our campers!
 Ilana and her husband, Greg, live in Dunwoody and have two children, Payton and Hunter.